 Request A New Debit Card

-If a debit card has expired already, you need to do a few things for sure.
+You must do a few things if a debit card has expired already.
 First thing first.
 You need to request a new debit card.

-Many times your card issuer will automatically send you a new replacement card with a completely different number, date, EMV chip, and security code on the back.
+Your card issuer will often automatically send you a new replacement card with a completely different number, date, EMV chip, and security code on the back.

 Activate Your New Debit Card

-When you’re used to carrying a card instead of cash, it’s hard to live without it for sure.
+When you’re used to carrying a card instead of cash, it’s hard to live without it.

-Going back to cash mode can feel a bit uncomfortable too.
-Hence, getting the card renewed is the best thing to do to avoid all the hassles of cash payments.
+Going back to cash mode can feel uncomfortable, too.
+Hence, renewing the card is the best way to avoid all the hassles of cash payments.
+Usually, the card will come with a phone number to activate it or a way to use online banking.

 Discard Your Old Debit Card Saftely